137th Street–City College station: Design

 As with other stations built as part of the original IRT, the station was constructed using a cut-and-cover method.
 The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
-The bottom of this trough contains a foundation of concrete no less than 4 in thick.
+This trough contains a foundation of concrete no less than 4 in thick.
 Each platform consists of 3 in concrete slabs, beneath which are drainage basins.
 The original platforms contained circular, cast-iron Doric-style columns spaced every 15 ft, while the platform extensions contained I-beam columns.
 Additional columns between the tracks, spaced every 5 ft, support the jack-arched concrete station roofs.
 There is a 1 in gap between the trough wall and the platform walls, which are made of 4 in-thick brick covered over by a tiled finish.
 The columns have been overlaid with heavy brick blocks.

 The decorative scheme consists of silver and blue tile tablets (which may not have been original to the station design); white tile bands; a buff terracotta cornice; and green terracotta plaques.
 The mosaic tiles at all original IRT stations were manufactured by the American Encaustic Tile Company, which subcontracted the installations at each station.
 The decorative work was performed by tile contractor Manhattan Glass Tile Company and terracotta contractor Atlantic Terra Cotta Company.
 The mosaics are in pink and black.
 The ceramic cartouche is also in pink and shows a three-faced figure.
 The three faces represent "Respice", "Adspice", and "Prospice", and are an emblem of the nearby City College.

+Numerous bronze relief tiles are placed within the station's tile walls as part of Steve Wood's 1988 art installation Fossils.
+The tiles are present on the walls of both platforms and depict various life forms, such as starfish.